ersanchez/instructional-design/syncthing/ksa.md

 * set a directory/folder to be a reference copy
 * set a directory/folder to be send-only
 * set a directory/folder to be receive only
+* access the web GUI of a remote device
+* locate a device's Syncthing ID
+* configure device to lessen the use of cellular data
+* safely relocated a folder managed by Syncthing
+* create a browser shortcut for Syncthing GUI
+* change the GUI theme
+* Set a GUI password
+* set incoming/outgoing rate limits

 ## Attitudes